The RiverRun International Film Festival, based in Winston-Salem, NC,

 is one of the premier film festivals in the southeastern United States.
-The 15th annual RiverRun will be held April 12–21, 2013.
+The 2016 festival dates will be April 7-17, 2016.

 AUTISM IN LOVE

 7:30 p.m.
 Wednesday, December 2

 Huber Theatre, Salem College

 Piedmont Wind Symphony, RiverRun International Film Festival, and Hoots Roller Bar & Beer Co. are collaborating for an exciting double feature!
 Following the performance of “FRANKENSTEIN!” by Piedmont Wind Symphony at R.J.
 Reynolds Auditorium the party continues at Hoots Roller Bar for a showing of Bride of Frankenstein and an evening of Halloween merriment and libations.read more